Classic Bells > Soapy stuff > Water in soap

 Here is a table that connects lye concentration and water:lye ratio with tips for choosing an appropriate lye concentration or water:lye ratio, if you need some suggestions to get started.
 It also shows how to calculate water:lye ratio and lye concentration as well as how to convert from one to the other.

-Chemical accelerants -- Eugenol, a chemical found in clove essential oil, and some fragrances (many florals in particular)
+Chemical accelerants: Eugenol, a chemical found in clove and other essential oils, and some fragrances (many florals in particular)

 Exercise 2: See how lye concentration affects your soap making